 What is Savoury Mince?

-My healthier version is with rich beef stock gravy and lower carb vegetables.
-If you want to add potatoes and peas just go for it.
-For me, this is delicious as is and I hope you love it too.
+My easy savoury mince recipe is with rich beef stock gravy and low-carb vegetables.
+Add potatoes and peas if you want to.
+For me, this is delicious as-is and I hope you love it too.

 Watch Me Make It